MihaiZegheru/Voronoi-OpenGL/README.md

 ## Usage

 Compile and run the project.
-#

 ### Distances
-You can change the way the Voronoi diagram is rendered by manipulating the distances
+You can change the way the Voronoi diagram is rendered by manipulating the distances.
 ```cpp
 float EuclideanDistance(vec2 a, vec2 b);
 float ManhattanDistance(vec2 a, vec2 b);